xtineskim/gateway-api/geps/gep-3139/index.md

 In order to stay [aligned with gRPC](https://grpc.io/docs/what-is-grpc/core-concepts/#deadlines), we define a timeout as how a client is willing to wait for an RPC to complete before a `DEADLINE_EXCEEDED` error.

+A timeout in terms of gRPC is the maximum duration for the peer to respond to a gRPC request.
+This timeout is relative to when the client application initiates the RPC or, in the case of a proxy, when the proxy first receives the stream.
+If the stream has not entered the closed state this long after the timer has started, the RPC MUST be terminated with gRPC status 4 (DEADLINE_EXCEEDED).

 This GEP intends to define timeout semantics that we can build into the Gateway API for GRPCRoute.

 gRPC has the following 4 cases: